Impact

 • Since 2005, NECC has been responsible for the acquisition and planting of more than 10,000,000 tree seedlings in schoolyards, communities and the Eburru Forrest.
 More than 3,000,000 were planted in 2019 alone.

-• Josphat has joined Eburru Rafiki (friends of Eburru Forest), a community-based initiative to protect and restore the Eburru Forest thus creating a sustainably-managed landscape for future generations of Kenyans, while benefiting the global community.
+• In 2019 Josphat joined Eburru Rafiki (friends of Eburru Forest) as the first black Kenyan.
+The community-based initiative works to protect and restore the Eburru Forest thus creating a sustainably-managed landscape for future generations of Kenyans, while benefiting the global community.
+Josphat became the group’s treasurer in 2023.

 • The NECC apiary houses 14 beehives in and around the farm.
 Honey, a traditional medicine, is sold to the villagers.
 The bees are pollinators, especially important to a farm such as NECC.